 1. Puget Sound

-Much more than a geological feature, Puget Sound is a cultural region of Washington framed by an intricate system of channels, inlets, and islands.
+Puget Sound is much more than a geological feature.
+It's a cultural region of Washington framed by an intricate system of channels, inlets, and islands.
 The lovely island escapes and communities of Puget Sound warrant more than a day trip, but it is still easy to see some major highlights without spending the night.

-North of Seattle, Whidbey Island is home to many attractive towns and natural attractions, like Deception Pass State Park.
-Directly west of Seattle, Bainbridge Island boasts beautiful landscapes and many fun things to do.
-To the north of Puget Sound, the San Juan Islands offer even more of a watery world to enjoy.
+Directly west of Seattle, Bainbridge Island boasts beautiful landscapes and hiking trails like those in the island's Grand Forest.
+North of Seattle, Whidbey Island has many attractive towns and natural attractions, like Deception Pass State Park.
+And further north, the San Juan Islands offer even more of a watery world to enjoy.

-If you want to explore the waters of Puget Sound on a day trip and see some of the region's wildlife at the same time, the Friday Harbor Day Trip & Whale Watching tour from Seattle is a great option.
-This full-day tour departs directly from downtown Seattle and includes round-trip ferry service.The a 2.5-hour guided whale-watching cruise with an experienced naturalist, and a visit to Friday Harbor on San Juan Island.
+If you want to explore the waters of Puget Sound on a day trip and see some of the region's wildlife at the same time, consider a whale watching tour.

 Minke whales, humpbacks, orcas, seals, porpoises, otters, and bald eagles are just some of the magnificent animals you might see while cruising the waters of Puget Sound.
 Whale sightings occur in Puget Sound throughout the year, but the best time to visit for whale watching is between June and September.